haaaarsh4/EchoSphere-/README.md

-# Athena - Desktop Assistant
+# EchoSphere - Desktop Assistant

 This is a Python-based desktop assistant, inspired by AI assistants, capable of performing various tasks, including automation, web searches, utility functions, and more.